KhalandarMokula/Boston-Housing-Price-Prediction/README.md

 # Boston-Housing-Price-Prediction
 # Introduction

-This is a basic Machine Learning Project dealing in Predicting Housing Prices in the city of Boston, the capital of Massachusetts in the United States.
+This is a  Machine Learning Project dealing in Predicting Housing Prices in the city of Boston, the capital of Massachusetts in the United States.
 The dataset (Boston Housing Price) was taken from the StatLib library which is maintained at Carnegie Mellon University and is freely available for download from the UCI Machine Learning Repository or we can load it directly from scikit-learn Library.
 The dataset consists of 506 observations of 14 attributes(features).
 The median value of house price in $10000s, denoted by MEDV, is the outcome or the dependent variable in our model.
 Below is a brief description of each feature and the outcome in our dataset: Variables:

 * 1.CRIM – per capita crime rate by town
 * 2.ZN – proportion of residential land zoned for lots over 25,000 sq.ft